ans-group/docs.ukfast.co.uk/source/sharedexchange/sharedexdns.md

 Next, you should add an SRV record to the domain to allow for auto-discovery.
 This allows your Exchange ready client, such as Outlook, to find all the settings it needs to connect to our shared Exchange platform.

-Here is the information you need for the SRV record, in its raw format, should you not being using our UKFast SafeDNS system for DNS:
+Here is the information you need for the SRV record, in its raw format, should you not be using our UKFast SafeDNS system for DNS:

 `_autodiscover._tcp.DOMAIN.COM.
 0 0 443 client.ukfastexchange.co.uk`